This topic reviews some details and built in features of the Luminex Assay 200

 Open the assay design and examine how lookups and default values are included as part of this assay design to simplify and standardize data entry:

-- On the Assay Dashboard, click Luminex Assay 200
+- Select (Admin) > Manage Assays, then click Luminex Assay 200

 - Scroll down to the Luminex Assay 200 Run Fields section.

-- Click on the Type property box for Isotype to select the field and open a popup to see the type.
+- Click on the Type property box for Isotype to select the field and open a popup to see the type - in this case a lookup.

 - To the right, click on the Advanced tab associated with the Isotype field.
 Note the default value of "IgA" has been set for this lookup property.